-This sheet pan lemon garlic chicken legs and potatoes are easy, healthy, and damn delicious!
-The aromatic spices, herbs and citrus flavors in the quick lemon garlic chicken marinade come together to give that melt-in-your-mouth flavorful chicken with potatoes and sweet potatoes.
-A quick and easy sheet pan chicken dinner for busy weeknights.
+These sheet pan chicken drumsticks with potatoes and sweet potatoes are easy, healthy, and damn delicious!
+The aromatic spices and citrus flavors in the quick lemon garlic herb chicken marinade come together to give melt-in-your-mouth flavorful chicken.
+A quick and easy chicken leg sheet pan dinner for busy weeknights.

 - Full of flavor from herbs and spices.

 - Simple ingredients you always have in your pantry.